 Engine specs comparison

-• In comparison, the Stihl BR 450's engine displacement of 63.3cc is slightly outperformed by the 64.8cc of the Stihl BR 700.
-This suggests that the latter consumes slightly larger amounts of fuel per stroke and will provide you with slightly more power.
+• In contrast, the Stihl BR 450's engine, with a displacement of 63.3cc, is slightly surpassed by the 64.8cc engine of the Stihl BR 700.
+As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.

 • Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 450 features a 2-cycle engine, and the Stihl BR 700 is powered by the Stihl 4-Mix 4-stroke engine.